Consolidating Your Federal Student Loans

 - May lose borrower benefits such as interest rate discounts or principal rebates.

-- May create a longer repayment term, which can result in higher interest costs.
+- May create a longer repayment term, which can result in higher interest and total repayment costs.

 - The new interest rate is a weighted average of the consolidated loans, so the rate will be rounded up to the nearest 1/8 of a percent.